arackaf/mongo-graphql-starter/README.md

 ## Lifecycle hooks

 Most applications will have some cross-cutting concerns, like authentication.
-The queries and mutations have various hooks that you can tap into, to add custom behavior.
+Queries and mutations have various hooks that you can tap into, to add custom behavior.

 Most of the hooks receive these arguments (and possibly others) which are defined here, once.